nvivie/blog/_posts/2014-09-17-Responsive Images.md

 {% endhighlight %}

 #### By using Polyfill
 Using the Picturefill polyfill, the image chosen will be the one with the media query that is matched first.
-This means that the order of the {%highlight css%} <source> {% endhighlight %} tags matters.
+This means that the order of the <source>  tags matters.
 If you're going mobile first, you must supply your sources from largest to smallest.
 Replace your normal <img> by <picture>

 {%highlight html%}